Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Composition Axioms

-We note that \cite{rvz1996ijgt} define a similar axiom, which they call the ``inessential game.''
-Their axiom imposes the same condition as (SIP) but only for additive games.
-Since our requirement applies to all games in which the total stand-alone worth equals the worth of the grand coalition, (SIP) is stronger than their axiom.
+This requirement is related to the \emph{inessential game property} of \citet{rvz1996ijgt}.
+Their axiom imposes the same payoff requirement on additive games.
+Our version applies to the larger class of games in which the grand coalition worth equals the sum of stand-alone worths, even if intermediate coalition worths are not additive.
+For this reason, we call the axiom \emph{strong inessential-game property}.

-Finally, we define a weak continuity. \\
+Finally, we define a weak continuity.